Conformal Prediction using Conditional Histograms: Conclusions

 The ability of CHR to automatically adapt to unknown skewness may prove useful in practice, as empirical data often follow distributions with power-law tails~\cite{clauset2009power}.
 Indeed, the data sets analyzed in Section~\ref{sec:real-data} tend to have highly skewed outcomes with many observations equal to zero.
 At the same time, a limitation of CHR is that it does not rigorously control the lower and upper miscoverage rates, which may be important for some applications; if that is the case, the modified version of CQR proposed by~\cite{romano2019conformalized} would be a better choice.
 Note that the standard implementations of CQR and of the other benchmarks~\cite{chernozhukov2019distributional,izbicki2019flexible} considered in this paper are not guaranteed to separately control the lower and upper miscoverage rates.
 In any case, users of our method could naturally obtain approximations of the lower and upper miscoverage rates for any prediction interval by looking at the underlying conditional histograms, although these estimates are of course not calibrated in finite samples.

-Algorithm~\ref{alg:cv+} in Section~\ref{sec:supp-cv+} (Supplementary Material) extends CHR to accommodate cross-validation+~\cite{barber2019predictive}, which is often more powerful, and computationally expensive, compared to the split-conformal approach presented in this paper.
+Algorithm~\ref{alg:cv+} in Supplementary Section~\ref{sec:supp-cv+} extends CHR to accommodate cross-validation+~\cite{barber2019predictive}, which is often more powerful, and computationally expensive, compared to the split-conformal approach presented in this paper.
 The strategy is the same as that followed by~\cite{romano2020classification} in the classification setting, although it requires an extra step, in which the standard cross-validation+ prediction set~\cite{barber2019predictive} is replaced by its convex hull to guarantee the final output is an interval~\cite{gupta2019nested}.
-Theorem~\ref{thm:CV+} (Supplementary Material) establishes that Algorithm~\ref{alg:cv+} leads to marginal coverage above $1-2\alpha$, applying the more general theory from~\cite{gupta2019nested}.
+Supplementary Theorem~\ref{thm:CV+} establishes that Algorithm~\ref{alg:cv+} leads to marginal coverage above $1-2\alpha$, applying the more general theory from~\cite{gupta2019nested}.
+Finally, a possible directions for future research may involve the extension of our method to deal with multi-dimensional responses $Y$.

 From a broader perspective, this paper falls within a rapidly growing body of works focusing on improving the interpretability and statistical reliability of machine learning algorithms.
 Prediction intervals with marginal coverage provide a convenient way of communicating uncertainty about the accuracy of any machine learning black-box, which is important to increase their reliability, to ensure their fairness~\cite{romano2020malice}, and to facilitate their acceptance.
 Furthermore, conformal prediction intervals provide a principled metric by which to compare different machine learning algorithms~\cite{holland2020making}.